houstoncardinal/nurse-scribe-swift/COMPLETE_TEMPLATE_GUIDE.md

 ## Overview

-This comprehensive guide shows **expected input and professional output** for all 13 templates in NovaCareAI.
+This comprehensive guide shows **expected input and professional output** for all 13 templates in RahaAI.

 **What You'll Find:**
 - ✅ **Expected Input Format** - What you speak or type (casual clinical language)